-This history, produced for the station in the late 1930s, was provided in 1979 to the Bay Area Radio Digest by A. Judson (Judd) Sturtevant, the longtime President and General Manager of KFAX.
+This typewritten history of San Francisco’s KJBS, produced for the station in the late 1930s, was provided in 1979 to the Bay Area Radio Digest by A. Judson (Judd) Sturtevant, the longtime President and General Manager of KFAX.
 KJBS, the predecessor of 50,000-watt KFAX, was one of the legendary stations of early broadcasting in the Bay Area.
-Established by the Julius Brunton & Sons Company of San Francisco — the local distributor of Willard Storage Batteries — the station’s history, as told here, reflects the colorful era of progress and growth in radio.
+Established by the Julius Brunton and Sons Company of San Francisco — the local distributor of Willard Storage Batteries — the station’s history, as told here, reflects the colorful era of progress and growth in radio.

 There is an oft-repeated expression that “good things come in small packages.”
 From the radio listener’s viewpoint, this can truly he applied to KJBS, one of San Francisco’s pioneer broadcasting stations.

 Statistics and figures are often dry and boresome things, but those in connection with the steady growth and development of KJBS are interesting — for it is not imaginative to describe them as milestones on the road of radio broadcast advancement.

 The history of this popular Pacific Coast station dates back to the early days of 1925 — January 3rd, to be exact.
 It was on that day that Julius Brunton and Sons Company crossed their first bridge in what was, at that time, a new field of commercial activity — Radio Broadcasting.